Happy last day of classes, everyone! Spend some time outside before you hit the books! 🌷 ☀️

 Most recently I have edited and contributed to a book entitled Gender and Populism in Latin America: Passionate Politics (Penn State, 2010).
 The book analyzes the role of masculinity and femininity in the political careers of figures ranging from Evita Perón to Hugo Chávez, considering the relationship between populism, democracy, authoritarianism, and feminism in Argentina, Bolivia, Brazil, Ecuador, Mexico, Nicaragua, Peru, and Venezuela.

-I am currently writing a book with the historian Victoria González-Rivera that is tentatively titled One Hundred Years of LGBT Politics in Nicaragua.
-This book will reveal an untold story of sexual diversity in the Global South.
+I am currently writing a book with the historian Victoria González-Rivera that will be published in English as Five Hundred Years of LGBT History in Nicaragua, and in Spanish as 500 Años de Diversidad Sexual en Nicaragua.
+It will reveal an untold story of sexual diversity in the Global South.
 By considering regime change over time though the eyes of LGBT Nicaraguans, and the elites who have sought to control or coopt them, we will reveal a previously hidden tale of political change in Latin America."

 Years at Knox: 1995 to present